Innocent Spouse Tax Relief

-When you decide to file a joint tax return with your spouse, you and your spouse are both liable for any taxes owed, including penalties and interest that accrue on unpaid taxes.
-This is the very nature of a jointly filed tax return, and it’s rare that a spouse can get out of being liable for tax debt from a jointly filed return.
+When you decide to file a joint tax return with your spouse, you and your spouse are both liable for any taxes owed, including tax penalties and interest that accrue on unpaid taxes.
+This is the very nature of a jointly filed tax return, you are both liable and it’s rare that a spouse can get out of being liable for tax debt from a jointly filed return.

-However, there are a few situations in which a spouse can request innocent spouse relief.
-This is essentially you showing the IRS that you didn’t know of any errors or omissions on the return and that you shouldn’t be held liable for your spouse’s tax-related mistakes.
+Fortunately, there are a few situations in which a spouse can request innocent spouse relief.
+This essentially comes down to you proving to the IRS that you were not aware of any errors or omissions on the tax return and that you shouldn’t be held liable for your spouse’s tax-related mistakes.

 Qualifying for Innocent Spouse Tax Relief